Aalesund-Techschool/shell-scripting/exercises/exercise-3.md

 hello John
 ```

-Note: The `echo` command is used to return a value from a function.
+:bulb: Note: The `echo` command is used to return a value from a function.

-:pencil2: Write a script `sum.sh` that defines a function `sum` and calls it with arguments 1 and 2.
-The function should return the sum of the two arguments.

-A function can also return a value.
-You can do this by using the `return` keyword.
 The value returned by the function is then available using the `$?` variable.

 ```bash
 function square() {